-While soccer players may not be known for glamorous nails, it’s not uncommon to see some players sporting beautiful nail designs.
+While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 Nail polish is one thing, but what about acrylic nails?